Peritonitis - secondary

 Secondary peritonitis can also occur when bile or chemicals released by the pancreas (pancreatic enzymes) leak into the lining of the abdominal cavity.

-Foreign contaminants can also cause secondary peritonitis if they get into the peritoneal cavity.
+Substances from outside the body can also cause secondary peritonitis if they get into the peritoneal cavity.
 This can occur during use of peritoneal dialysis catheters or feeding tubes.

 Secondary peritonitis can also affect premature babies who have necrotizing enterocolitis.